 Our connective tissue requires copper to maintain collagen and elastin, two major structural compounds in our bodies.
 For this reason, many arthritis sufferers choose to wear copper bracelets because of the suspected benefit for reducing arthritic pain.
 On the same note, the enzyme that helps to form strong and flexible connective tissue also requires copper to maintain and strengthen bone formation.

-By enhancing a major enzyme that converts oxygen to water, copper helps create an electrical gradient that is required to make a molecule called “ATP”.
-This molecule is what all of our cells use for energy!
+By enhancing a major enzyme that converts oxygen to water, copper helps create an electrical gradient required to make a molecule called “AT.P” This molecule is what all of our cells use for energy!

-Copper is found in a wide variety of foods, with the highest copper foods including legumes, mushrooms, nuts and seeds, and organ meats.
-Generally, foods that have the highest copper content tend to be higher in zinc as well – stay tuned to find out why! 😉 So, what foods have copper?
-Here are 15 foods high in copper with the corresponding percent of the RDA – recommended daily allowance (2):
+Copper is found in a wide variety of foods, with the highest concentrations in legumes, mushrooms, nuts, seeds and organ meats.
+Generally, foods that have the highest copper content tend to be higher in zinc as well – stay tuned to find out why! 😉 Here are 15 foods high in copper with the corresponding percent of the RDA – recommended daily allowance (2):

 1. Beef Liver